-A housekeeper will come into your suite once every two weeks and clean your kitchenette and washroom.
-Your bi-weekly cleaning is not optional.
+A housekeeper will come to your suite once per month and clean your kitchenette and washroom.
+Your monthly cleaning is not optional.
 To prepare your suite for cleaning, please ensure the counter, sinks, shower, and cabinets are clear of any dishes, appliances or any other personal items.
 Please ensure that your suite is free of garbage.
-Housekeepers do not clean bedrooms, nor will they wash your dishes.
+Housekeepers do not clean bedrooms, wash dishes, or take out in-suite garbage.

 You are responsible for arranging adequate insurance coverage for all of your belongings.
 The Residence’s insurance policy does not cover damage to or loss of your personal items.
 You should contact your family insurance agent to determine if you are covered under your parent/guardian’s home insurance and if so, for what amount.